nionis/Profam/README.md

 //Initialize
 let profam = new profam();

+//(server) Changing localesDir will update locales with the contents of the dir profam.profanity.setLocalesDir('/locales/');
+//OR
-//Assuming you are hosting languages on your own, you will need to specify a get-url mockup. profam.profanity.localesUrlMockup = '/locales/[locale].json';
+//(client) Assuming you are hosting languages on your own, you will need to specify a get-url mockup. profam.profanity.setLocalesDir('/locales/[locale].json');

 //Now that you have a get-url mockup you can start adding languages, and profam will take care of the rest. profam.profanity.setLocales('en');